Mazuzel/tontonMediaPlayer/README.md

 * ofxSoundObjects [download here: https://github.com/Mazuzel/ofxSoundObjects.git] (forked from https://github.com/roymacdonald/ofxSoundObjects)

 ## Note
 Tonton Media Player is a DIY software from and for **Maman !
 J'ai Peur** band (https://mamanjaipeur.bandcamp.com).
 Development is still ongoing.
 Want to chat about it ?
-Don't hesitate to chat with us at maaamanjaipeuuur@gmail.com.
+Don't hesitate to reach us at maaamanjaipeuuur@gmail.com or on social media (instagram: @mamangpeur).
 We would be happy to share our software and our knowledge to help the music community.